awsdocs/aws-security-hub-user-guide/doc_source/securityhub-concepts.md

 A safeguard or countermeasure prescribed for an information system or an organization designed to protect the confidentiality, integrity, and availability of its information and to meet a set of defined security requirements\.
 A security standard consists of controls\.

 **Custom action**
 A Security Hub mechanism for sending selected findings to CloudWatch Events\.
 A custom action is created in Security Hub\.
 It is then linked to a CloudWatch Events rule\.
 The rule defines a specific action to take when a finding is received that is associated with the custom action ID\.
 Custom actions can be used, for example, to send a specific finding, or a small set of findings, to a response or remediation workflow\.
-For more information, see [Creating a custom action and associating it with a CloudWatch Events rule](securityhub-cloudwatch-events.md#securityhub-cwe-configure)\.
+For more information, see [Creating a custom action \(console\)](securityhub-cwe-custom-actions.md#securityhub-cwe-configure)\.

 **Finding**
 The observable record of a security check or security\-related detection\.